scerioli/Global-Preferences-Survey/Article/Article.md

 The dataset provides a unique insight in the economic preferences of a heterogeneous amount of people.
 The original study published in the Quarterly Journal of Economics [@QJE_Falk, 133 (4) pp. 1645-1692] focused on more general questions about the economic preferences distributions in different countries, trying to explore different covariates from the Gallup World Poll.
 While, the subsequent article, replicated in this work, focused specifically on the gender differences arising from the previous study.

-The main question that the article wants to answer is the old one nature versus nurture *(underline the resource based factor)*: Are gender differences arising from some kind of biological differences, or from social stereotypes?
-The first hypothesis means that the differences could potentially be masked by the necessity of fulfilling basic needs for survival reasons, and therefore in less developed Country we would see less gender differences (because people aim for survival first), while in most developed Countries we would see more gender differences (because of the liberation of the women - and men - from basic, granted needs).
-On the other hand, if it is society that creates those differences, we should see less differences in the more developed Countries, where people are freed from stereotypes and can freely express themselves.
-The conclusion of the article is that the trends in the data shows a positive correlation of gender differences with GDP p/c of the Countries, and thus "confirming" the first hypothesis (nature is the reason).
+The main question that the article wants to explore is the old "nature versus nurture": Are gender differences arising from some kind of biological differences, or from social stereotypes?
+The first hypothesis means that the differences could potentially be masked by the necessity of fulfilling basic needs for survival reasons, and therefore in less developed countries we would see less gender differences (because people aim for survival first), while in most developed countries we would see more gender differences (because of the liberation of the women - and men - from basic, granted needs).
+On the other hand, if it is society that creates those differences, we should see less differences in the more developed countries, where people are freed from stereotypes and can freely express themselves.
+The conclusion of the article is that the trends in the data shows a positive correlation of gender differences with GDP p/c of the Countries, and thus "confirming" the first hypothesis.

 The motivation for the replication study came from the wish to apply different analysis beyond the OLS, as for instance multilevel cumulative link models *[cit. link]*, and methods from the Machine Learning toolbox.
 In order to achieve that, one needs first to replicate the original analysis since the original code is written by Falk and Hermle (FH) in Stata.